sap-tutorials/developer-advocates/tutorials/devtoberfest2025-dataai-week4-session-validation/devtoberfest2025-dataai-week4-session-validation.md

 parser: v2
 ---

-# 🔵 (TODO) Devtoberfest 2025 - Week 4 - Data & AI sessions
+# 🔵 Devtoberfest 2025 - Week 4 - Data & AI sessions

 <!-- description --> Thanks for joining our Devtoberfest session(s)!
 This tutorial will help you earn credit for attending.